 - Use our winning formula to develop your real estate SEO keywords.

 - Develop a mobile-first website.

 - Optimize your HTML tags and descriptions.

 - Implement schema markup.

 - Earn online reviews.

 Let’s break down these 14 tips into three major categories, Local SEO, On-page optimization, Off-page optimization, and dive right in!

-How many times have you searched something on your phone and you chose the search result nearest to you?
+How many times have you searched for something on your phone and chose the search result nearest to you?